Anya @ My Barcelona School

 Public School Open Days – A Guide for Parents

 At the end of January, public schools will start offering Open Days for prospective families looking for schools in Barcelona.
-Known as Portes Obertes or Puertas Abiertas in Catalan and Spanish respectively, these sessions are an opportunity to visit schools before the application period happens at the end of March.
+Known as Portes Obertes or Puertas Abiertas in Catalan and Spanish respectively, these sessions are an opportunity to visit schools before the application period happens in March.

 Many of these Open Days are geared towards parents with children starting in P3 but it is still possible to attend them if you have older children.
 With this in mind I have written this post specifically for families with younger children, but many of the points could also be useful for families with older children, too.